 Can you get a mortgage after a debt management plan?

-A debt management plan (DMP) is an effective, informal solution to clearing your debts.
-It allows you to combine your monthly debt repayments into one manageable amount and ensures that once the DMP is finished, your debts will be cleared.
-But if you intend on purchasing a home in the future, you may be wondering how this debt solution affects you.
+A Debt Management Plan (DMP) is an effective, informal solution to clearing your debts.
+It allows you to combine your monthly debt repayments into one manageable amount and ensures that once your plan is finished, your debts will be cleared in full.
+You may be wondering how this debt solution affects buying a home in future.

 Is it possible to get a mortgage after a DMP?

 Yes, it is!
-You can get a mortgage after a DMP has finished but bear in mind that there will be certain restrictions on what you can get, in terms of the loan amount and the interest rate that is charged on top of your repayments.
+You can get a mortgage after a DMP has finished, but bear in mind that there may be certain restrictions on what you can get in terms of the loan amount and the interest rate that the mortgage lender charges on top of your repayments.

 How to improve your chances of getting a mortgage after a DMP

-You can read more here about how a DMP affects your credit rating and what you can do to improve it.
-For now, here are some simple things you can do, to improve your chances of getting a mortgage after a DMP:
+You can read more here about how a DMP affects your credit rating and how you can improve it.
+For now, here are some simple things you can do to improve your chances of getting a mortgage after a DMP:

 Check your credit report